SINDHI TOMATO KADHI

 Note: The drumsticks will change color from bright green to pale green color when cooked.

-If using fresh lotus roots in the kadhi, these need to be cooked before adding them to the kadhi.
+If using fresh lotus roots in the curry, these need to be cooked before adding them to the kadhi.

 Peel the skin, and cut it into ½ inch thickness, circle, or semi-circle (depending upon the size of the lotus roots).